Mark Spain Real Estate’s Top Tips on Getting the Best Offer

 It is crucial to understand that offers are often negotiable.
 As a seller, you have the option to accept, reject, or modify offers by proposing a counter-offer.

 The National Association of Realtors recommend first confirming the buyer’s pre-qualified letter that comes with an offer.
 Make sure they have been approved for adequate financing and then look over their offer.
 If it is lower than your asking price, how far is the difference between the two?
 What do you think your home will appraise for?
 Look at the size of the earnest money deposit that was submitted with the offer as well as other factors.
-Take all of this into consideration before deciding to counter-offer.
+Take all of this into consideration before deciding to counter-offer and getting the best offer.

 If you think your home will receive multiple offers, it helps to create a time-frame in which offers must be submitted.
 This allows real estate agents to market your home to as many potential buyers as possible and gives you enough time to review all the offers received.
 You can also inform all interested buyers that you’re receiving multiple offers, and ask them to come back with their best!